hexagontk/hexagon/port_http_server/README.md

 1. If the X-Mock-Response-Example header is present, then the example corresponding to the value of that header is immediately fetched and returned.
-2. If no X-Mock-Response-Example header is present, it first tries to fetch an example from the schema key within the mediatype object.
+2. If no X-Mock-Response-Example header is present, it first tries to fetch an example from the schema key within the media type object.
-3. If no example is found here, it then attempts to fetch the example from the example key in the mediatype object.
+3. If no example is found here, it then attempts to fetch the example from the example key in the media type object.
-4. Next, it attempts to fetch the first value found in the examples key of the mediatype object.
+4. Next, it attempts to fetch the first value found in the examples key of the media type object.
 5. If still no example is found, it simply raises an exception.

 ```json